42-AI/bootcamp_python/day04/day04.md

 ## Notions of the day

-Pandas !
-And Bamboos !
+Pandas!
+And Bamboos!

 ## General rules

 * Use the Pandas Library.
-* The version of python to use is 3.7, you can check the version of python with the following command: `python -V`
+* The version of Python to use is 3.7, you can check the version of Python with the following command: `python -V`
 * The norm: during this bootcamp you will follow the Pep8 standards <href src="https://www.python.org/dev/peps/pep-0008/"><u><font color=blue>https://www.python.org/dev/peps/pep-0008/</font></u></href>
 * The function eval is never allowed.
 * The exercices are ordered from the easiest to the hardest.